 With fans circulating the air comfortably on Amelia's front patio, we decided to lunch outside and observe folks meandering around the sidewalk that circles around the Hippodrome theater.

-Jules and I started off lunch by sharing a Pompeii Salad, which consisted of romaine lettuce, Roma tomatoes, cucumbers, red onions, olives, marinated vegetables.
+We started off lunch by sharing a Pompeii Salad, which consisted of romaine lettuce, Roma tomatoes, cucumbers, red onions, olives, marinated vegetables.
 The salad was bright, fresh and seasoned perfectly with a light Italian vinaigrette.
 There was just enough dressing left on my salad plate, that I could enjoy it on some of the different breads and rolls in our bread basket.
 In particular, there were toasted sundried tomato bread slices in the basket that worked splendidly for mopping up the remaining dressing.